LTU-RAI/REF/README.md

   docker run -it --net=host  --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" REF:latest
 ```
 Once you are inside the docker container, please run the following command to start the REF tmux session.
-This session will launch the REF submodules and a Rviz window to visualize the drone exploring the cave environment.
+This session will launch the REF sub-modules and a Rviz window to visualize the drone exploring the cave environment.

 ```bash
 tmuxinator ref